Blight to Might

-The rapid urbanization and construction of roads left us with very little green space in our cities.
+The rapid urbanisation and construction of roads left us with very little green space in our cities.
 Sustainable urban planning is also about mixing nature with the build environment, for the benefits of both people and the global environment.
-Research shows that when people live in close proximity to parks and green space, it reduces stress-related diseases with more than 50 %.
-Our main goal is restoring the damage made by humans, to the global environment.
+Research shows that when people live in close proximity to parks and green space, it reduces stress-related diseases.
 If we want to reduce the carbon footprints, we need to go back to basics.
-We need to see the importance of living in proximity to were we work, what we eat, were we go to school and everyday life in general, so that we can walk, bike, and use public transportation instead of cars.
-By making the city walk- and bike-able, we are also making a sustainable city.
-We need to learn to eat what can grow in our own climate, so we don’t have the need to import vegetables from distant countries.
+We need to see the importance of living in proximity to were we work, what we eat, where we go to school, etc. so we can walk, bike, and use public transportation instead of cars.
+Further, providing a variety of places to sit and rest in the public spaces and along the main pedestrian routes are important, as urban life is about more than walking.

 Defining Six New Neighborhoods

-The highways and cars take up a lot of space, which is used for transporting very few people.
-This is producing massive amounts of carbon dioxide, especially compared to the benefits it is giving.
-We can reclaim this space, and fill with people and nature instead of cars, by changing the function of the highway, from being only a space for transportation into a huge green area intertwined with public transport, in form of a city-loop, and several bike lanes.
-The new highway is no longer about the journey but it is the destination it self.
+By reclaiming some of the highway, and fill it with people and nature instead of cars, changing the function from a space of transportation to a green area intertwined with public transport and several bike lanes, the new highway is no longer about the journey but is the destination it self.

 Mix It Up

-The space and buildings should be a mix of both permanent activities and temporary events, so that they are more likely to be used throughout the day and week, all year around.
-To make the city safe and inviting for everybody at all times, the functions offered in buildings and public spaces must be a wide range.
-Involving the citizens with setting up plans and events that encourage activities during the day and evening, weekdays and weekends, in summer and in winter, will ensure diverse functions in adjacent buildings as well as a varied programming of each space, in interest of a diversity of people and age-groups.
+The space and buildings should be a mix of both permanent activities and temporary events, so they are more likely to be used throughout the week, all year.
+To make the city safe and inviting for everybody at all times, the functions offered in buildings and public spaces must be a wide range and of interest to a diverse group of people and age-groups.